-2019 Goodrich
+2023 Goodrich

 Elk Cove Vineyards purchased Goodrich Vineyard in 2014.
 A 69 acre property planted with 21 acres of Pinot Noir and Chardonnay, Goodrich Road sits just outside the town of Yamhill, Oregon in the heart of the Yamhill-Carlton AVA.

-Goodrich Vineyard was planted in 2007 with Chardonnay and Pinot Noir in high-density a format.
+Goodrich Vineyard was planted in 2007 with Chardonnay and Pinot Noir in highdensity a format.
 The property boasts the exact same marine sediment (Willakenzie) soil as our Mount Richmond property and lies just a few miles from our Estate Vineyard in Gaston.

-Fruit from Goodrich is fermented in small, temperature-controlled steel tanks with a portion of whole-cluster fruit, hand punched down twice daily, and barreled in French oak barrels.
+Fruit from Goodrich is fermented in small, temperature controlled steel tanks with a portion of whole-cluster fruit, hand punched down twice daily, and barreled in French oak barrels.
 After 10 months of aging, only the barrels that are most representative of the Goodrich profile are carefully blended to create an elegant Oregon Pinot Noir.

 This wine when opened, displayed the most appealing scents of black currant, Bing cherry, and spice.
 In the mouth, the mid-palete fruit is rich, but that lingering velvety finish is just so appealing you not only want, but need another sip.
 This wine drinks well now (give it 45 mins or so in a decanter), but should continue to drink well fir the next 5+ years.